Bedlington Terrier Temperament: What's Good About 'Em, What's Bad About 'Em

 Bedlington Terrier Temperament, Personality, Behavior, Traits, and Characteristics, by Michele Welton.
 Copyright © 2000-2018

 The Bedlington Terrier is milder-mannered, less rowdy, and calmer indoors than some terriers, but more athletic than you might imagine if all you're looking at is the elegant body and lamblike coat.

 Agile and graceful, with a lightness of movement and a springy gait, the Bedlington Terrier needs access to a safe area where he can play and dodge and gallop at the breathtaking speeds clearly suggested by his lithe build.

 Once outdoors and aroused, he changes from docile couch potato to dauntless explorer.

 Bright and clownish with his own family, his reaction to strangers varies from inquisitive to reserved; he needs early socialization so that any caution does not become timidity.

 Bedlington Terriers are generally peaceful with other pets, though some can be scrappy with strange dogs.
 With his terrier heritage, one should expect that running animals will be chased.

-Bedlington Terriers can be demanding and stubborn, but do respond well to obedience training that is upbeat and persuasive, preferably with food rewards.
+Bedlington Terriers can be demanding and stubborn, but do respond well to obedience training that is upbeat and includes lots of praise.